2017 Business Conference Speakers Bios

 Alan J. Russell, PhD

 Dr. Alan Russell (Ph.D., Imperial College) is the Highmark Distinguished Career Professor at Carnegie Mellon University, where he also serves as the Director of the Disruptive Health Technology Institute.
 Dr. Russell is also the CEO of BioHybrid Solutions, LLC.

 Dr. Russell has been deeply involved in strategic technology investments as an entrepreneur and as an academic leader.
-He was the Founding Director of the McGowan Institute for Regenerative Medicine at the University of Pittsburgh, serving in that capacity from 2001-2011.
-From 2012-2016, in addition to his full-time role on the faculty of CMU, Dr. Russell served as the Executive Vice President and the Chief Innovation Officer of the Allegheny Health Network.
+He was the Founding Director of the McGowan Institute for Regenerative Medicine at the University of Pittsburgh, serving in that role from 2001 to 2011.
+From 2012 to 2016, in addition to his full-time role on the faculty of CMU, Dr. Russell served as the Executive Vice President and the Chief Innovation Officer of the Allegheny Health Network.
 Dr. Russell was the Founding President of the Tissue Engineering and Regenerative Medicine International Society and the Founding Co-Director of the Armed Forces Institute for Regenerative Medicine.

 In 2016, Dr. Russell was the longest serving member of the Science Board to the Food and Drug Administration and Chaired the 10-year scientific review of the Center for Devices and Radiologic Health.
-Dr. Russell has served many scientific roles for the Department of Defense, including being a member of the Defense Health Board.
+Dr. Russell has served in several scientific roles for the Department of Defense, including as a member of the Defense Health Board.

 Michael Lordi, Esq.